JaneliaSciComp/neuronbridge-precompute-scripts/README.md

         * it's a Python script that requires third-party "requests" library installed
         * usage: `export JACSTOKEN=$(util/get-jacs-token.py)`
         * note that the password prompt and any warnings will not be captured in the variable
-- user needs AWS auth
+- user needs AWS auth to do the uploads
-- the working directory should have enough disk space (3T+)
+- the working directory should have enough disk space (several Terabytes)
 - user needs access to servers: mouse1, mouse2, imagecatcher
-- cluster access optional
+- cluster access optional but highly recommended

 Setup:
 - determine the data version of the release